sachinbagariaofficial/netlify_contact/README.md

 yarn dev
 # or
 pnpm dev
+# or
+bun dev
 ```

-Open [http://localhost:3000](http://localhost:3000) with your browser to see the contact form.
+Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

-You can edit the page by modifying `pages/index.js`.
+You can start editing the page by modifying `app/page.tsx`.
 The page auto-updates as you edit the file.

+This project uses [`next/font`](https://nextjs.org/docs/basic-features/font-optimization) to automatically optimize and load Inter, a custom Google Font.

 ## Learn More

-View the full tutorial on [wheresbaldo.dev](https://wheresbaldo.dev/tech/nextjs/build-a-simple-contact-form-with-next-js-and-netlify) for instructions on how to build this form from scratch.
+To learn more about Next.js, take a look at the following resources:

+- [Next.js Documentation](https://nextjs.org/docs) - learn about Next.js features and API.
+- [Learn Next.js](https://nextjs.org/learn) - an interactive Next.js tutorial.

+You can check out [the Next.js GitHub repository](https://github.com/vercel/next.js/) - your feedback and contributions are welcome!

+## Deploy on Vercel

+The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

+Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.